Expecting During Probation: Will I Get Paid Maternity Leave?

 dmc554@gmail.com

-As per Section 4(3), subclause (4), no pregnant woman shall, on a request being made by her in this behalf, be required by her employer to perform any work of arduous nature or involving long hours of standing during the period of one month immediately preceding the period of 6 weeks before the date of her expected delivery.
-Such work should not in any way interfere with her pregnancy or the normal development of the fetus, or pose a risk of causing miscarriage or adversely affecting her health.
+As per Section 4(3), subclause (4), no pregnant woman shall, upon making a request, be required by her employer to perform any work of an arduous nature or involving long hours of standing during the period of one month immediately preceding the period of six weeks before the date of her expected delivery.
+Such work should not interfere with her pregnancy or the normal development of the fetus, nor should it pose a risk of causing miscarriage or adversely affect her health.
 Violation of this section will attract imprisonment for up to one year, a fine extendable up to Rs 5000, or both.
 Furthermore, such violations may also be considered a breach of human rights, and appropriate action can be taken accordingly.

 Thank you.